©2023 OnPay, Inc.

 More information can be found on the California Franchise Tax Board website.

-The Golden State has four (4) state payroll taxes administered by the Employment Development Department (EDD): 1) Unemployment Insurance, 2) Employment Training Tax, 3) State Disability Tax, and 4) Personal Income Tax.
+1) Unemployment Insurance, 2) Employment Training Tax, 3) State Disability Tax, and 4) Personal Income Tax.
 You’re responsible for paying half of those taxes, while the other half should be withheld from each employee’s paycheck.
 Details and rates can be found on the EDD website.

 You can register and pay taxes online through your EDD account here.

 Feel that wave of relief?
-You’ve checked “payroll taxes” off your to-do list so you can move onto the important things.
+You’ve checked “payroll taxes” off your to-do list, so you can move onto the important things.
 Once each employee’s net pay is calculated (taking deductions and withholdings into consideration), you’re in the clear.
-All you have to worry about is getting your employees paid on time as well as setting aside whatever you owe in FICA and UI taxes.
+All you have to worry about is getting your employees paid on time, as well as setting aside whatever you owe in FICA and UI taxes.
 Those numbers can add up quickly!

 You can pay federal taxes online to the IRS here.
 Plus, here’s everything you need to know about federal tax filings.